 How to be included

 It’s too easy not to!
-Send in 1–3 of your best shots from this year to the email address that reads “info [at] psych [dot] dog” right now if you have them.
+Send in your best shot from this year to the email address that reads “info [at] psych [dot] dog” right now if you have it.
 If you don’t have it, just snap it and send it by the end of the year.
 Definitely don’t send more than three!

 Inspiring out-in-the-world pics, artistic out-of-this-world shots, or just traditional portraits…we want to show off you and your beautiful working dog to the interwebs.
 Team shots are great for most of us—especially shots of your dog working—but super-shy folks can limit pics to your pretty pooch, and we love to see the as-yet dogless community members, too! 🙂